CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 In this lab, you learned to create a code component, implement its logic, integrate it into a canvas app, and add it to a solution within the Power Platform.

-## You have successfully completed the lab
+## You have successfully completed this lab.
+Proceed to the next page.